Safeguarding Policy and Procedure

 2. Purpose of the Policy

-• To ensure the safety of children, young people, and vulnerable adults participating in our programs and events.
+● To ensure the safety of children, young people, and adults at risk participating in our programs and events.

 3. Legal Framework